 14.Wall Photo Montage

-Creating a wall photo montage doesn’t entail any art skills at all.
-To assemble this project, you must put together your favorite photos, foam boards, mod podge gloss, and glue.
+Putting together a wall photo montage requires no artistic expertise.
+All you need for this project are your favorite photos, foam boards, mod podge gloss, and some glue.

 15. Tissue Paper Art

 One of the best crafts for teens to make, especially for kids, is tissue paper art which only utilizes simple supplies like canvas, tissue paper, and glue.
 These easy crafts keep kids busy during summer breaks or even holidays.